On the behavior of the DFA and DCCA in trend-stationary processes

-\begin{remark} In view of Proposition \ref{inv}, the results in Lemma \ref{lem:alpham}, Theorem \ref{thm:asymp} and Corollary \ref{coro:linear} also hold for stationary process with linear trends, without any modification.
-Similar results can, in principle, be obtained for polynomial trends of higher degrees as long as one is able to carry on the delicate analysis in Lemma \ref{coro:linear}.
-It entails a careful investigation of the general form of $Q_{m+1}$ in \eqref{eq:XPQ}, which depends on obtaining $(D_{m+1}'D_{m+1})^{-1}$ in closed form.
-In this stage, even for $\nu=1$, the analysis become very cumbersome and intricate.
-Also, the analysis is $\nu$ by $\nu$ dependent in the sense that no general formula can be obtained. \end{remark}
+In view of Proposition \ref{inv}, the results in Lemma \ref{lem:alpham}, Theorem \ref{thm:asymp}, and Corollary \ref{coro:linear} also hold for stationary process with linear trends, without any modification.
+Similar results can, in principle, be obtained for polynomial trends of higher degrees as long as one {can} carry on the delicate analysis in Lemma \ref{lem:alpham}.
+It entails a careful investigation of the general form of $Q_{m+1}$ in \eqref{eq:XPQ}, which depends on obtaining $(D_{m+1}^\top D_{m+1})^{-1}$ in closed form. {Even for $\nu=1$, this task is very complicated.
+Also, the analysis is $\nu$ by $\nu$ dependent in the sense that no general formula can be obtained.}